ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 ## Configuring Slack
 {: #slack}

 Notifications that are posted to public Slack channels are visible to everyone on the team.
-Remember that you are responsible for the content that you post.
+You are responsible for the content that you post.
 {: tip}

 Slack is a cloud-based, real-time messaging and notification system.
 Slack provides persistent chat, which is a more interactive alternative to email for team collaboration.
 You can communicate with your team on a dedicated channel or on a set of channels that is directly related to your work.
 You can also share files and images through the channels or in direct messages between two or more people.
 The communications in direct messages and on channels are retained so that you can search them.